SachinSaligram/alexa-scrum-bot/Alexa-Deploy/DEPLOY.md

 ![img](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/se1.PNG)

 3. Login and keep the JIRA board that we use for testing the use-cases 1&2 always open to see the changes happening.
-Please use AT board - [AT board](https://scrumster.atlassian.net/secure/RapidBoard.jspa?rapidView=1&selectedIssue=AT-33) for testing the use cases #1 & #2.
+Please use AT board only - [AT board](https://scrumster.atlassian.net/secure/RapidBoard.jspa?rapidView=1&selectedIssue=AT-33) for testing the use cases #1 & #2.

 4. Login to google calendars for the users listed below in the table with their credentials to see the output after performing use-case #3.